pymc-devs/pymc-bart/docs/index.rst

 Citation
 ========
-If you use Bambi and want to cite it please use |arXiv|
+If you use PyMC-BART and want to cite it please use |arXiv|

 .. |arXiv| image:: https://img.shields.io/badge/arXiv-2206.03619-b31b1b.svg
     :target: https://arxiv.org/abs/2206.03619